Natasha-Warder/MCA-2024/README.md

    - Music data distribution can become inaccurate through secondary sources, therefore it is important to source metadata from reliable sources.

 2. Theme & Emphasised Challenges
-   - First nested list item
-     - Second nested list item
+   - Discussing sound beyond structured melodies: reverb, synth and bass.
+   - deconstructing authourship and proper accreditation.

 3. Theme & Manifestations of Data
-   - discuss present curation (collected and gathered)
-     - how its presented described and analysed
+   - Present curation takes many forms: sheet music, vocal covers, instrumental covers and thematic analysis.
+The lyricism and sampling of contrasting sounds have been discussed extensively by journalists over MIA's ability to satirise the American perception of third-world immigrants.

 # Week 2